 Humans evolved to read signals from each other, often through emotional channels.
 Using collaborative tools and social media can help learners build relationships, cooperate on tasks, and provide support and feedback to each other.

 If you design for social interaction, consider providing guidelines to make the experience more meaningful.
 For example, if group members are reviewing each others work, encourage them to offer detailed explanations rather than superficial comments like, “Nice work.”
-See 10 Social Media Tools for Learning and Social Media and Learning for more on the social approach to learning.
+See Using Social Media for Learning for more on the social approach to learning.

 4. Use principles of aesthetic design